-General Services Administration (GSA) - Authority to spend \$9.85 billion from the Federal Buildings Fund (FBF).
-This is a \$773 million increase above the FY 2018 enacted level and is \$284 million below the President's budget request.
+General Services Administration (GSA) - Authority to spend \$9.3 billion from the Federal Buildings Fund (FBF).
+This is a \$211 million increase above the FY 2018 enacted level and is \$847 million below the President's budget request.

-- Within the total for FBF, \$1.5 billion is designated for full funding of high priority construction projects including the Department of Transportation Lease Purchase Option (\$767.9 million) and the Homeland Security Headquarters consolidation at St. Elizabeth's (\$229 million).
-The bill also provides full funding for two Land Ports of Entry: the Calexico West Land Port of Entry (\$276 million) and the San Luis Land Port of Entry (\$248 million).
-The Land Ports of Entry investments are designed to meet the latest security requirements, improve border security, and increase capacity for vehicular traffic. - The FBF funding level also supports a total of \$663 million for Repairs and Alterations, including \$356 million for Basic Repairs, an increase of \$44 million above the FY 2018 enacted level and \$17 million below the President's budget request. - The bill includes \$25 million for the Technology Modernization Fund, authorized by the Modernizing Government Technology Act of 2017.
+- Within the total for FBF, \$959 million is designated for two high priority construction projects: the Department of Transportation Lease Purchase Option (\$767.9 million) and Phase II of the Calexico West Land Port of Entry. - The FBF funding level also supports a total of \$663 million for Repairs and Alterations, including \$356 million for Basic Repairs, an increase of \$44 million above the FY 2018 enacted level and \$17 million below the President's budget request. - The bill includes \$25 million for the Technology Modernization Fund, authorized by the Modernizing Government Technology Act of 2017.